dankamongmen/notcurses/README.md

 * There is no timeout functionality for input (`timeout()`, `halfdelay()`, etc.).
   Roll your own with any of the four thousand ways to do it.

+## Environment notes

+* If your terminal has an option about default interpretation of "ambiguous-width characters" (this is actually a technical term from Unicode), ensure it is set to **Wide**, not narrow.

+* If you can disable BiDi in your terminal, do so while running notcurses applications, until I have that handled better. notcurses doesn't recognize the BiDi state machine transitions, and thus merrily continues writing left-to-right. ﷽

 ## Useful links

 * [BiDi in Terminal Emulators](https://terminal-wg.pages.freedesktop.org/bidi/)